UniMath/agda-unimath/src/foundation/0-connected-types.lagda.md

     apply-effectiveness-unit-trunc-Set (eq-is-contr H)
 ```

-### A type is 0-connected if and only if it is inhabited and all elements are merely equal
+### A type is 0-connected if it is inhabited and all elements are merely equal

 ```agda
 abstract